KristofferC/CALFEM.jl/README.md

 ## Examples

 See the example folder for examples.
-These are generally written as IPyhton notebooks.
+These are generally written as Jupyter notebooks.

 ## Documentation: